 It depends on the case.
 Drivers can be culpable for negligence, but companies are responsible for shoddy training, maintenance, or policy infractions.
 A lawyer investigates to make all the guilty parties pay.

-How expensive is a commercial truck attorney?
+How expensive is a commercial vehicle lawyer?

 They all work on contingency, taking 25-40% of your settlement.
 Check fees in your free consultation.